fccJashCoda/OdinCalculator/README.md

-Oding project web101 - calculator
+Odin project web101 - calculator

 Tried to build the calculator using regex, code is probably terrible, css definitely is